 This was after Matt Hasselback famously said that his team was going to win after the coin toss.

-College overtimes and NFL overtimes are different in the time format, as well as the scoring format.
+College overtime rules and NFL overtime rules are different in the time format, as well as the scoring format.

-InAouchdown will end the game in the NFL, d the other team won’t have a chance to rebuttal.
+A touchdown will end the game in the NFL, and the other team won’t have a chance to rebuttal.